TooNakko/OpenEIT_UET/README.md

 - For ` n_el = 16`, `h_matrix.shape = (7847, 208)`
 - For ` n_el = 32`, `h_matrix.shape = (7854, 928)`

-`Data.txt` in general is a file containing numbers separating by `,`, each line has the same numbers of variable.
+`Data.txt` in general is a file containing numbers separating by a space, each line has the same numbers of variable.

 The length of data in each line in `data.txt` should match the column of the `h_matrix` (the second element).

 In `offline_2.py`, instead of adding to 2 variable f0 and f1 both data in .txt file, now one variable (which is f0) will take data from the COM port.
-The another data is the ones in that .txt files, in 1 line only.
+The another data is the ones in those .txt files.